-Intel is holding a launch event, where it is widely expected to announce the 9th generation of its Core processors, also known as Intel Coffee Lake Refresh.
+Intel has just held a launch event where it announced the 9th generation of its Core processors, also known as Intel Coffee Lake Refresh.

 Intel Desktop Launch Event 2018 live blog

 11:06 - The Intel Core i9-9980XE is 3.0GHz to 4.4GHz while the AMD Ryzen Threadripper 2990WX is 3.0GHz to 4.2GHz.
 So you're getting faster speeds over Intel's cores.

 And now Intel is holding a Q and A session, so we'll end this live blog FOR REAL this time.
 Thanks for reading, and look out for our reviews as soon as we get some time with the new processors!